Connect with us

 Ever wondered why people form these tight-knit groups?
 Scientists have, and they’ve done research to try to answer this question.

 I’m a psychology professor who studies how kids and teens interact with their peers.
-I research both the good and bad parts of teen relationships, friendships and bullying.
+I research both the good and bad parts of teen relationships, including friendships and bullying.
 Cliques can be a natural part of those relationships.

 What are cliques?